mrodalgaard/language-log/README.md

 ## Notes

+When asking for a certain log type support, please provide an example log file showing the general format and the different log levels.

 Files above 10,000 lines does not get grammar applied according to Atom.

 > Contributions, bug reports and feature requests are very welcome.